-3.7.5.2.3 Impacts to High Hazard Dams
+3.7.7.2.3 Impacts to High Hazard Dams

-Currently no impacts to the High Hazard Dam associated with Pond 4 are anticipated for either Reasonable Alternative.
-If design changes during the final design phase of the project necessitate impacts to this dam, any impacts would require coordination with SCDHEC and would likely require a Dam Modification Permit.
+Currently no impacts to the High Hazard Dam associated with Pond 4 are anticipated for the RPA or for the Refined RPA.
+In fact, one of the design refinements of the Refined RPA minimizes the potential to impact the dam.
+If changes during the final design phase of the project necessitate impacts to this dam, any impacts would require coordination with SCDHEC and would likely require a Dam Modification Permit.
 Appropriate hydrologic and hydraulic modeling would be required as part of the permitting process.

-3.7.5.2.4 Impacts to Drinking Water
+3.7.7.2.4 Impacts to Drinking Water

-The reasonable alternatives are unlikely to have a direct impact on drinking water within the project study area.
-Much of the drinking water within the project study area is sourced from Lake Murray which would not be impacted by the proposed project.
-The remainder of the drinking water within the project study area is sourced from the Saluda River and Broad River (Columbia Canal).
-Since the proposed project crosses the Saluda River upstream of the water intake there is some potential for drinking water to be affected by construction activities associated with the proposed project.
-The use of BMPs during construction would decrease the possibility of pollutants and sediments potentially impacting drinking water.
-None of the reasonable alternatives crosses the Broad River; therefore, it is unlikely that drinking water sourced from the Broad River would be impacted by the project.
+The RPA and the Refined RPA are both unlikely to have a direct impact on drinking water within the Project Study Area.
+Much of the drinking water within the Project Study Area is sourced from Lake Murray which would not be impacted by either alternative.
+The remainder of the drinking water within the Project Study Area is sourced from the Saluda River and Broad River (Columbia Canal).
+Because both alternatives cross the Saluda River upstream of the City of West Columbia's water intake there is some potential for drinking water to be affected by construction activities associated with the proposed project.
+The use of BMPs during construction would decrease the possibility of pollutants and sediments impacting drinking water.
+Neither alternative crosses the Broad River; therefore, it is unlikely that drinking water sourced from the Broad River would be impacted by the project.

-3.7.5.2.5 Impacts to Designated State Scenic Rivers
+3.7.7.2.5 Impacts to Designated State Scenic Rivers

-The expected effects of the project on the Saluda River are similar for all of the reasonable alternatives considered.
-Since the proposed crossings of the Saluda River would be located in the same locations as existing bridges, none of the reasonable alternatives would be in conflict with the goals of state designation as a Scenic River.
+The proposed crossings of the Saluda River would be located in the same locations as existing bridges for both the RPA and the Refined RPA; therefore, neither alternative would be in conflict with the goals of State designation as a Scenic River.

-3.7.6 HOW WOULD IMPACTS TO WATER RESOURCES BE MITIGATED?
+3.7.8 HOW WOULD IMPACTS TO WATER RESOURCES BE MITIGATED?

-Mitigation is defined by the Council on Environmental Quality (CEQ) regulations (40 CFR Part 1508.20) as avoiding impacts, minimizing impacts, rectifying impacts, reducing or eliminating impacts over time, and compensating for impacts by replacing or substituting resources or environments.
-The general approach to mitigation for impacts to water resources has been first to avoid impacts wherever possible through the development and selection of reasonable alternatives.
+Mitigation is defined by Council on Environmental Quality (CEQ) regulations (40 CFR Part 1508.20) as avoiding impacts, minimizing impacts, rectifying impacts, reducing or eliminating impacts over time, and compensating for impacts by replacing or substituting resources or environments.
+The general approach to mitigation for impacts to water resources has been to first avoid impacts wherever possible through the development and selection of reasonable alternatives.
 Secondly, impacts would be minimized through the project design process and implementation of best management practices during the construction phase of the project.
 Finally, unavoidable impacts to water resources would be compensated through a process known as compensatory mitigation.
 This approach satisfies the requirements of U.S. Executive Order 11990, Protection of Wetlands, 1977 (EO 11990).